zorinalexey/cloud-casstle-http-router/docs/en/features/20_SECURITY.md

 ### 10. Method Override Protection

-Проверка реального HTTP methodа.
+aboutinto aboutabout HTTP method.

 ### 11. Cache Injection Protection

-Безопасное кеширование с подписью.
+aboutwithabout toandaboutinand with byandwith.

 ### 12. IP Spoofing Protection

-Проверка X-Forwarded-For и защита от подмены IP.
+aboutinto X-Forwarded-For and and from by IP.

 ## OWASP Top 10

 ✅ A01:2021 – Broken Access Control - IP filtering, Auth middleware
 ✅ A02:2021 – Cryptographic Failures - HTTPS enforcement
-✅ A03:2021 – Injection - Parameter validation (where)
+✅ A03:2021 – Injection - Parameters validation (where)
 ✅ A04:2021 – Insecure Design - Secure by default
 ✅ A05:2021 – Security Misconfiguration - Defaults secure
 ✅ A06:2021 – Vulnerable Components - Updated dependencies